 The center section also includes headphone volume along with a cue/master mix knob.
 You can Cue any of the channels to your headphones via dedicated Cue buttons above each channel fader.
 There is also a Split option if you prefer preparing your mixes in this way.

-Master VU meters are also located on the central mixer to keep you out of the dreaded red zone (or in the case of Denon a bluey/purple color).
-Above the master level meter is navigation controls.
+Master VU meters are also located on the central mixer to keep your master output levels in check.
+This is the first of several small tweaks Denon has made to the Prime 4 Plus.
+Gone is the old blue and green scheme, and in comes the more refined white/blue/orange color scheme.
+Above the master level meter are navigation controls.
 There is a dedicated knob for library browsing along with selection buttons.

 The crossfader is appropriately loose for quick cuts and scratch routines.
-The crossfader is also replaceable.
+The crossfader is also replaceable for those who would like to install an alternate fader.
 You can also adjust the crossfader curve via the dedicated knob on the front panel.
 Plenty of flexibility to adjust to your preferred style of DJing.

 Dominating the rest of the mixer is the large 10-inch screen.
 Since it is a standout feature I’ll cover it in more detail in a dedicated section below.